DataDog/documentation/content/tracing/setup/php.md

 ## Automatic Instrumentation

 Automatic instrumentation uses `ddtrace` extension to modify runtime and inject custom PHP code around specific methods.
-When [configured][5] the PHP tracer is able to automatically instrument all supported libraries out of the box.
+When [tracing is enabled][5] the PHP tracer is able to automatically instrument all supported libraries out of the box.

 Automatic instrumentation captures:

-* Method execution time
+* Method execution time.
 * Relevant trace data such as URL and status response codes for web requests or SQL query for database access
-* Unhandled exceptions, including stacktraces if available
+* Unhandled exceptions, including stacktraces if available.
-* A total count of traces (e.g. web requests) flowing through the system
+* A total count of traces (e.g. web requests) flowing through the system.

 ### Integrations